CoreMedia/coremedia-globallink-connect-integration/docs/development.md

 ### Cancellation

-GCC offers cancellation at task and submission level.
+GCC offers cancellation at the task and the submission level.
 Note, that the CoreMedia CMS translation workflow does not support cancellation at task level.